Selling on Amazon is unlike running any other online store.

 Our Amazon keyword tooltells you which keywords shoppers use most often when they shop for products like yours.
 It also helps you include these keywords in your listing without breaking Amazon’s character limits in any of the fields.

-When used correctly, the Amazon keyword toolgives you the power to find all the keywords and variations that are relevant to any product.
+When used correctly, the Amazon keyword toolgives you the power to find all the keywords and variations relevant to any product.
 To use them to your ultimate advantage, keep these three points in mind when choosing which keywords to use:

 1. Lean heavily on search volume data.